 - 15.1 The President, President-Elect and Vice-President elected by the UK Council shall have the functions set out in this Handbook and in the Articles and shall, in respect of that position, not have any additional right as a voting member of the UK Council.
 No person shall hold the position of President, President-Elect or Vice-President for a period which ends more than 13 months after she or he took up that position, nor shall any person be entitled to hold the same position at any time within the period of 12 months following the period for which she or he held that position.
-Nothing in this provision shall prevent a person holding the position of Vice- President from holding in a succeeding year the position of President. - 15.2 An Immediate Past President who holds office in accordance with the Articles may attend meetings of the UK Council to discharge such functions as are specified in the Articles or this Handbook.
+Nothing in this provision shall prevent a person holding the position of Vice- President from holding in a succeeding year the position of President Elect or a person holding the position of President. - 15.2 An Immediate Past President who holds office in accordance with the Articles may attend meetings of the UK Council to discharge such functions as are specified in the Articles or this Handbook.